ellehailu/Super-Galactic-Age-Calculator/README.md

 - _Returns their age in Venus years.
 (A Venus year is .62 Earth years.)_
 - _Returns their age in Mars years.
 (A Mars year is 1.88 Earth years.)_
 - _Returns their age in Jupiter years.
 (A Jupiter year is 11.86 Earth years.)_
-- _Determines how many years have passed on each planet since a past birthday. _
+- _Determines how many years have passed on each planet since a past birthday._
+- _Determines how many years have yet to pass until a future birthday._

 ## Setup/Installation Requirements